simitomorrow/GENCG/Day 02.md

 ## Random Shapes

-The next image that struck attention was this one:
+The next image that struck my attention was this one:

 ![Example Image](content/day02/pattern01.jpg)

 It seemed simple to recreate.
 Just a bunch of shapes with random colors distributed on a grid.

 ### 1. Lines
-I already had the grid so I added some lines:
+I already had the grid so I started with lines:

 {% raw %}
 <iframe src="content/day02/03-1/embed.html" width="100%" height="800" frameborder="no"></iframe>
 {% endraw %}

 ```js
 function form1(x, y) {